 4. Defects

-Defects are a type of Lean manufacturing waste that refer to any product or service which is not fit for use and requires rework or scrapping altogether.
+Defects are a type of Lean manufacturing waste that refers to any product or service which is not fit for use and requires rework or scrapping altogether.
 All defects lead inevitably to additional costs and do not add value to the customers.

 5. Over-processing